Craft a captivating travel story and kick-start your travel writing career.

-Sharing our stories and our experiences is not only the natural human condition, but it is also the way that we learn about each other, spread knowledge and inspire wanderlust.
-So to all writers out there, keep writing, whether it is for yourself, for a travel blog or a for major publication because the one thing the world will never tire of is a great story.
+Sharing our stories and our experiences is part of the natural human condition, and is also the way that we learn about each other, spread knowledge and inspire wanderlust.
+So, to all writers out there, keep writing, whether it is for yourself, for a travel blog or a for major publication, because the one thing the world will never tire of is a great story.

 Allison explores the two of Australia's 'Greats' - the Great Ocean Road and the Great Barrier Reef during her travels in Australia as a winner of the 2016 Travel Writing Scholarship.

 Being in the media industry, it always helps to be someone with a wide range of creative interests.
 Any potential interviewer I meet always raises their eyebrows when they see I'm a World Nomads Scholarship winner.
 It instantly puts you a notch above the competition.

 Are you a travel blogger trying to earn an income from your blog?
 Travel blogger Nomadic Matt shares his secrets to monetization success.

 You can still write about travel even if you’re stuck at home, advises Newsweek travel editor Kathleen Rellihan